ensoft/about/pages/culture.md

 office, and it's up to you for the other two.
 You can also work from anywhere in the world for two weeks per year.

-The most rewarding and creative collaboration come from in-person interactions, so we put a lot of thought into the office.
+The most rewarding and creative collaborations come from in-person interactions, so we put a lot of thought into the office.
 For example:

  - Everyone gets a sit-stand desk, high-spec laptop, ergonomic Herman Miller